Properties

 Normalization:

 The Riemann zeta function is the prototypical L-function.
 It is the only L-function of degree 1 and conductor 1, and (conjecturally) it is the only primitive L-function with a pole.
-Its unique pole is located at $s=1$.
+Its unique pole is located at s=1s=1.
+Learn more about its history.

 Dirichlet series